danielkiesshau/serverless-python-rest-api-with-dynamodb-docker-compose/README.md

   The serverless deployment bucket "serverless-python-rest-api-with-dynamodb-local-none-b971536a" does not exist.
 Create it manually if you want to reuse the CloudFormation stack "serverless-python-rest-api-with-dynamodb-local", or delete the stack if it is no longer required.
 ```

-In this case, simply restart the LocalStack Docker container (`ctrl`+`C` and `localstack start`).

-## Contributing
-If you run into any issues, please [create an issue](https://github.com/localstack/serverless-python-rest-api-with-dynamodb/issues/new) or, even better, [submit a pull request](https://github.com/localstack/serverless-python-rest-api-with-dynamodb/pulls).